livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 For example, consider the following statement:

 ```
-put item 2 of word 3 of "a,b,c i,j,k x,y,z" **-- BAD**
+put item 2 of segment 3 of "a,b,c i,j,k x,y,z" **-- BAD**
 ```

-The desired result is "y", the second item in the third word.
-But the statement above causes an execution error, because it asks for an item of a word, and words can't contain items.
-You can obtain the desired result by using parentheses to change the order of evaluation:
+The desired result is "y", the second item in the third segment.
+But the statement above causes an execution error, because it asks for an item of a segment, and segments can't contain items.
+You can obtain the desired result by using parentheses to change the order of
+evaluation:

 ```
-put item 2 of (word 3 of "a,b,c i,j,k x,y,z") *-- good*
+put item 2 of (segment 3 of "a,b,c i,j,k x,y,z") *-- good*
 ```

-In the example above, LiveCode gets the third word first, then gets the second item in that word.
-By adding parentheses around (word 3 of "a,b,c i,j,k x,y,z"), you force LiveCode to evaluate that part of the chunk expression first.
+In the example above, LiveCode gets the third segment first, then gets the second item in that segment.
+By adding parentheses around (segment 3 of "a,b,c i,j,k x,y,z"), you force LiveCode to evaluate that part of the chunk expression first.
 The value of the expression in parentheses is "x,y,z", and item 2 of "x,y,z" is "y".

 As with arithmetic expressions, the parts of a chunk expression that are in parentheses are evaluated first.
 If parentheses are nested, the chunk expression within the innermost set of parentheses is evaluated first.
 The part that is enclosed in parentheses must be a valid chunk expression, as well as being part of a larger chunk expression:

 ```
-put line 2 of word 1 to 15 of myValue **-- won't work**
+put line 2 of segment 1 to 15 of myValue **-- won't work**
-put line 2 of word (1 to 15 of myValue) **-- won't work**
+put line 2 of segment (1 to 15 of myValue) **-- won't work**
-put line 2 of word 1 to 15 (of myValue) **-- won't work**
+put line 2 of segment 1 to 15 (of myValue) **-- won't work**
-put line 2 of (word 1 to 15 of myValue) *-- works!*
+put line 2 of (segment 1 to 15 of myValue) *-- works!*
 ```

-The first of the above examples doesn't work for much the same reason as the previous example: words can't contain lines.
+The first of the above examples doesn't work for much the same reason as the previous
+example: segments can't contain lines.
 The second and third examples don't work because neither "1 to 15 of myValue" nor "of myValue" is a valid chunk expression.
-However, "word 1 to 15 of myValue" is a valid chunk expression, so the last example works.
+However, "segment 1 to 15 of myValue" is a valid chunk expression, so the last example works.

 ### Nonexistent Chunks

 If you request a chunk number that doesn't exist, the chunk expression evaluates to empty.
 For example, the expression `char 7 of "AB"`yields empty.

 If you attempt to change a chunk that doesn't exist, what happens depends on what kind of chunk you specify:

-**Nonexistent character or word:**
+**Nonexistent character or segment:**

-Putting text into a character or word that doesn't exist *appends* the text to the end of the container, without inserting any extra spaces.
+Putting text into a character or segment that doesn't exist *appends* the text to the end of the container, without inserting any extra spaces.

 **Nonexistent item:**

 Putting text into an item that doesn't exist *adds* enough **itemDelimiter** characters to bring the specified item into existence.

 **Nonexistent line:**

 Putting text into a line that doesn't exist *adds* enough **return** characters to bring the specified line number into existence.

 ### Specifying a Range

 To specify a portion larger than a single chunk, you specify the beginning and end of the range.
 These are all valid chunk expressions:

 ```
 get char 1 to 3 of "ABCD" *-- yields "ABC"*
-get word 2 to -1 of myValue *-- second word to last word*
+get segment 2 to -1 of myValue *-- second segment to last segment*
 put it into line 7 to 21 of myValue *-- replaces*
 ```

 The start and end of the range must be specified as the same chunk type, and the beginning of the range must occur *earlier* in the value than the end.
 The following are not valid chunk expressions:

 ```
 char 3 to 1 of myValue **-- won't work** end cannot be greater than start
 char -1 to -4 of myValue **-- won't work** 4th from last comes before last
 ```

 > **Important:** When using negative numbers in a range, remember that numerically, -x comes after `-x+1`.
 For example, -1 is greater than -2, and -4 is greater than -7.
 The greater number must come **last** in order to create a valid range.

-### Counting the Number of Words, Lines or Items
+### Counting the Number of segments, Lines or Items

 The **number** function returns the number of chunks of a given type in a value.
 For example, to find out how many lines are in a variable, use an expression such as:

 ```
 the number of lines in myVariable
 ```

 You can also nest chunk expressions to find the number of chunks in a single chunk of a larger chunk type:

 ```
 the number of chars of item 10 of myVariable